 Ted was one of the most exciting cricketers who emerged in the Post War period.
 Like Ranji before him, the prospect of Dexter attacking fast bowling, and driving and cutting them with fierce strokes was enough to put thousands on any gate.
 He was a cricket thinker who helped to revolutionise the way the game was played and in so doing led Sussex to their first ever trophies in 1963 and 1964.
 His aristocratic air and seemingly arrogant attitude earned him the title of ‘Lord Ted’ or ‘Lord Edward’.
-As a player he thrived when playing on the big stage, especially when pitted against Australia and the fast bowlers of the West Indies although at times he was criticised for his decision making on the field.
+As a player he thrived when playing on the big stage, especially when pitted against Australia and the fast bowlers of the West Indies.

 From Radley to Sussex